AppleLamps/pixo/docs/png-encoding.md

 ### Palette Reduction

-Images with ≤256 unique colors become **indexed color** with a PLTE chunk:
+Images with ≤256 unique colors become **indexed color** with a PLTE chunk.
+A **palette** is a table of colors; each pixel stores a small index into that table.

 ```text
 Before: 24 bits/pixel (RGB)